MatiasFrank/scalgoproto/doc/compatibility.md

 * Toggle the optional flag on F32 and F64

     For float 32 and float 64 you may add or remove the optional flag.
-For F32 and F64 is optional is encoded as NaN.
+For F32 and F64 optional is encoded as NaN.
-    So removing an optional flag on a float will case a unset float to be read as NaN.
+    So removing an optional flag on a float will cause an unset float to be read as NaN.
-    Adding an optional flag on a float will case it to be read as unset if it happened to have the value NaN.
+    Adding an optional flag on a float will cause it to be read as unset if it happened to have the value NaN.

 Any other change to a schema **will break** cross compatibly.
 In paticular the following:
 * Do **not** and a new member to a struct, not even at the bottom.